Troubleshooting

 Cannot find module

-, it means that something went wrong with installation of the MCP server.
+If you encounter an error like Cannot find module 'xxxxx', it means that something went wrong with installation of the MCP server.

 To fix this, close your client and try running the following command: